ir-g/ir-g.github.io/_posts/2016-08-01-on-nomination.md

 ---
 title: On Nomination
-description: Challenging in the leader and recognising confidence.
+description: On the challenging Labour leadership contest.
 tags:
   - Labour Party
   - UK Politics